 So hopefully now you can easily pick the highest amplitude massage gun with the information above.

-However, it’s not always the best thing to have the longest amplitude.
+Keep in mind, however, that it’s not always the best thing to have the longest amplitude.
 Find out what you want to do with the massage gun before deciding whether to go for one with a high amplitude or choose one with a moderate amplitude.

 massagegunadvice.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 As an Amazon Associate, we earn from qualifying purchases.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.
 Please refer to our Privacy & Affiliate Policy for details.